 Before that, though, the world of mascots was a free-for-all.
 “Back in the day, licensing didn’t exist,” says Homefield Apparel founder Connor Hitchcock.
 “Because of that, it’s hard to find any institutional memory of these things.”
 Today, Homefield works with universities to create shirts, pants, and stickers that feature vintage logos.
 If you look at enough of them, you may notice something: They all seem to have sort of a Disney feel to them.
 That’s because many of them were created by one man, Arthur Evans, who supposedly was once a Disney illustrator.
 In 1933, a new decal company named Angelus Pacific hired him to be its lead artist, and Evans spent the next 45 years there sketching, drawing, and painting on-demand logos for stickers.
 If your college or university didn’t have a mascot, Evans would create one.

 How custom were these logos?
 Depends.
-An authoritative article on the origins of Occidental College’s tiger logo showed that that the same drawing was used as the LSU, Auburn, and University of the Pacific tigers, albeit in different colors and lettering on their sailor hats.
+An authoritative article on the origins of Occidental College’s tiger logo showed that that the same drawing was used as the LSU, Auburn, and University of the Pacific tigers, albeit in different colors and lettering on their sailor hats2.
 UNC’s ram, for example, was also adopted by Fordham, Colorado State, and other colleges and high schools.

 Those Murderous Mr. Wuf images?
 They look like Arthur Evans decals.
 They seem to be from the right era.
 But were they actually… real?

 Right after I saw the sticker, I checked with a source at NC State, who said the university was aware of the Rameses-eating wolf and was trying to stop it.
 They’d figured it was a modern creation because it was being sold on a website that often sells unauthorized logos and designs without permission.